Carcross/Tagish First Nation ponders what to do with residential school site

 Today all that remains on the site is a concrete remnant of the school — left to remind people were the residential school once was.

-"What I'm hoping is we get closure to our mission school, because we got the bad name of the Yukon, because of that mission school there," said former student Johnny Johns Jr. His father and grandfather were also Chooutla students.
+"What I'm hoping is we get closure to our mission school, because we got the bad name of the Yukon, because of that mission school there," said former student Johnny Johns Jr. His father and grandfather were also Choutla students.

 He remembers always being hungry because the residential school staff never gave the children enough food.
 Many former students at the school suffered malnutrition.